- No Escrows*

 Conventional mortgage loans require a 20% down payment.
 If you don't have tens of thousands of dollars saved, you should consider one of the many government programs such as VA (Veteran's Administration), MSHA (Maine State Housing Association), or FHA (Federal Housing Administration) all of which offer low or no down payment programs.
 The down payment requirements for these programs range from 0% to 5%.

-We offer VA, MSHA and FHA mortgages through CUSO Mortgage.
-To contact CUSO Mortgage, click here.
+We offer VA, MSHA, and FHA mortgages through CUSO Mortgage.
+Click here to contact CUSO Home Lending.

 3) Get pre-approved for your mortgage.